Meniida

 Meniida (Μενηίδα) is a former municipality in the Pella regional unit, Greece.
-Since the 2011 local government reform it is part of the municipality Skydra, of which it is a municipal unit.
+Since the 2011 local government reform, it is part of the municipality Skydra, of which it is a municipal unit.
 The municipal unit has an area of 118.562 km2.
-Population 4,575 (2011).
+Population 3,972 (2021).
 The seat of the municipality was in Kali.

 Subdivisions

-Division of the municipal unit Meniida with total population 4,575 (2011).
 The 6 communities of Meniida are: